dynhughbrien/dynatrace-ai-tech-tools/README.md

 A curated setup guide for Sales Engineers combining Dynatrace observability with AI tooling.

+Dynatrace + AI Platform + Command Line Tool + Dynatrace Skills and Optional GitHub is a GREAT starting point getting the most of the Dynatrace Data / Grail.

+The goal is to proivde simplified access to ALL the Dynatrace Data.

 ---

 ## Step 1 — Choose Your AI Platform